QMCSoftware/LDData/formats.md

 0.1530364040t106301
 ```

 For a `dshift` with $r$ digits of accuracy in base $b$, in $s$ dimensions, the file will contain $b$ in the first line, $s$ in the second line, $r$ in the third line, and then $s$ integers from 0 to $b^r-1$, one per line.
-For the latter, the digits of the base-$b$ representation of the integer divided by $b^r$ will be added modulo $b$ to the corresponding digits of the base-$b$ representation of the coordinate.
+For the latter, the digits of the base $b$ representation of the integer divided by $b^r$ will be added modulo $b$ to the corresponding digits of the base $b$ representation of the coordinate.
 For example, if $b=2$ and $r=31$, the randomization makes a xor of the 31 bits of this integer with the 31 most significant bits of the corresponding coordinate of each point.

 ```
 # dshift